-Min and max fees are mostly included because we had that data on hand.
+Min and max fees are primarily included because we had that data on hand.
 You should concentrate on the average fees to set realistic expectations.

-- Unsurprisingly, as the DA grows, so does the average requested publishing fee.
+- Unsurprisingly, as the DA grows, so does the publishing fee.

-- Sites above 50 DA seem to start charging significantly more than those below that authority range.
+- Sites above 50 DA charge significantly more than lower authority sites.

 Sponsored posts cost by niche

-Let’s see what are the average fees editors seek for sponsored posts across different niches.
+Here are the average publishing fees for sponsored posts across different niches.